…preparing young students for careers that don’t even exist yet!

 (1) to secure America’s leadership in Science, Technology, Engineering, and Mathematics; and, (2) to identify promising strategies for strengthening the education that leads to S.T.E.M. careers.

 CURRENT S.T.E.M.
 Units of Study 2017-18: *Unit Highlights & Photos BELOW

 - Introduction to Life Cycles: Seeds & Plants – completed

-- Dinosaurs & Paleontology Unit – current unit of study
+- Navigational Engineering and the World of Programming – current unit of study